Jasskaran-Singh-Shangari/SkillBridge/README.md

-- Dear KrafThink Judges, Our product was the application, so ignore the Readme for the website and delete the file `WEBSITE` after cloning.
+###`Dear KrafThink Judges, our product was an application, so ignore the Readme for the website.
+To run the app effeciently, it will be better to remove the folder "WEBSITE" after cloning as it contains the code for the SkillBridge website.`

 # SkillBridge - A Side Hustle for Mentors, A path forward for students
  ## SkillBridge - The Application (Prototype) (Sneek Peek)
  <img src='https://github.com/Jasskaran-Singh-Shangari/SkillBridge/blob/main/Demo_Images/skillbridge-app.png' width="80%"/>

 SkillBridge is a mentorship and appointment booking application built using Flutter and BLoC for efficient state management.
 It will seamlessly connect students with experienced mentors, allowing them to schedule one-on-one sessions, receive career guidance, and provide feedback through a rating system.
 The use of BLoC ensures a structured and scalable approach to managing app states, enhancing performance and user experience.
 SkillBridge empowers students to make informed career choices while enabling mentors to earn recognition and additional income.

-###`To run the app effeciently, it will be better to remove the folder "WEBSITE" as it contains the code for the SkillBridge website.`

  ## ⚡ Technologies
  * `Flutter(Dart)` - The primary framework for building cross-platform mobile applications.